semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 - Your data, owned and controlled by you:
   - ORCID is a non-profit organisation so users *own their id and record* (the data linked to their identifier).
   - Users have full control over *what data are linked to their id*, and how those data are made *public, limited or private*.
-  - ORCID makes your public data available under a Creative Commons [CC0 License]((https://en.wikipedia.org/wiki/Creative_Commons_license#CC0)) through the ORCID website.
+  - ORCID makes your public data available under a Creative Commons [CC0 License](https://en.wikipedia.org/wiki/Creative_Commons_license#CC0) through the ORCID website.
-  - Organizations may add, update, or remove information in your ORCID record only if you have granted permission for them to do so.
+  - Organizations may add, update, or remove information in your ORCID record *only if* you have granted permission for them to do so.

-- Unlike email addresses, if you leave the university, the ORCID travels with you, along with your list of past activities.